MicrosoftDocs/architecture-center/docs/guide/container-service-general-considerations.md

 #### Securing intra-cluster traffic by using network policies

-Some security postures require network traffic segregation *within* an environment, for example when you use multi-tenant environments to host multiple or multi-tiered applications.
+Some security postures require network traffic segregation *within* an environment, for example when you use multitenant environments to host multiple or multi-tiered applications.
 In these scenarios, you should choose AKS and implement [network policies](/azure/aks/use-network-policies), a cloud-native technology that enables granular configuration of Layer 4 networking within Kubernetes clusters.

 | | Container Apps| AKS| Web App for Containers|
 |---|--|--|--|